GatorEducator/java-assignment-solution-100-01/README.md

 ## Using Gradle

-Since the above `docker run` command is configured to run `gradle grade` and then exit the Docker container, you may want to run the following command so that you enter an "interactive terminal" that will allow you to repeatedly run commands within the Docker container.
+Since the above `docker run` command is configured to run `gradle grade` and then exit the Docker container, you may want to instead run the following command so that you enter an "interactive terminal" that will allow you to repeatedly run commands within the Docker container.

 ```bash
 docker run -it --rm --name dockagator \